 Students who show giftedness in math and science can qualify for the Science, Technology, Engineering and Math (STEM).
 A full description of the STEM program can be found below.

 Challenge Language Arts and Humanities

 Challenge Language Arts and Humanities (LAH) is offered for children in grades 2-5 who need a more advanced curriculum in these areas to thrive academically.
 Learning objectives are aligned with the Common Core learning objectives, at a higher grade level.
-Students are pulled from their literacy block two to three times a week for Challenge LAH.
+Students are pulled from their literacy block for Challenge LAH.